-Dylis' glare was softened by the clear relief in her eyes.
+Dylis' glare was softened by the clear relief stealing into her eyes.
 She put him down.
 'I thought you'd be shot, you idiot!
 From now on you don't go out of my sight.
 Not unless we've both agreed on a plan.
 I know where you are and where you're going, and I'll tell you the same about me.
 Deal?'

 Thais, who'd freed herself from her sibling's much gentler embrace, held up the sextant for Dylis to see.
 'You know how to use it?'

 Dylis put on a cocky grin.
 'Do you know how to make your eyes glow?'
 She put the telescope part of the device to her eye and aimed it at the horizon.